Media Literacy - New for 2022

 - exemplar teaching resources for use with secondary aged pupils developed by ACT teachers

-Citizenship education aims to develop active and informed citizens who are politically literate and media literate.
-This new project builds on the work of ten ACT teachers who were part of an exchange visit to the USA in 2019.
+This project has built on the work of ten ACT teachers who were part of an exchange visit to the USA in 2019.
 Since the exchange teachers have been developing their currriculum and teaching to incorporate a greater focus on media literacy education.